Yingwen-Liu/Snake-Game_Deque-Based/README.md

 # Snake-Game
-A Simple version of Snake Game
+A Simple version of *Snake Game*

-May not be recieved any update.
-Its underlaying logic is not suitable for ai training.
+May not be recieved any future update.
+Its underlaying logic is not efficient for training.

+The next one will based on Numpy.

-**Merely for fun**
+- **Merely for fun**

 ## Prerequisites
 - Pygame